Vic Lindskog: Early life and college career

 Lindskog was born in Roundup, Montana.
 He played junior college football at Santa Ana College from 1938 to 1939 and college football at Stanford University from 1940 to 1941, under head coach Clark Shaughnessy.

 Coaching career

 Lindskog first coached as an assistant in 1942, at his alma mater, Stanford.
 In the summer of 1946, he briefly served as an assistant coach at the University of Maryland under Shaughnessy, but returned to the play with the Eagles that fall.

 After retiring from the playing following the 1951 season, Lindskog remained with the Eagles from 1952 to 1954 as line coach.
 From 1955 to 1958, he was an assistant coach for the BC Lions.
 In 1959, he was hired as an assistant football and track and field at Bakersfield College in Bakersfield, California under Ray Newman.
 In 1960, Lindskog returned to the NFL as offensive line coach for the Los Angeles Rams under head coach Bob Waterfield.
-After three season with the rams, he went back to Bakersfield, in 1963, as line coach.
+After three seasons with the Rams, he went back to Bakersfield, in 1963, as line coach.
 The following year, he was rehired by the Rams as a scout.